Long Term Care Civil Money Penalty (CMP) Analytic Tool

 Introduction

-CMS locations have a variety of enforcement remedies to choose from in addressing noncompliance by a facility.
-These remedies include civil money penalties, denial of payment for all individuals, discretionary denial of payment for new admissions, mandatory denial of payment (new admissions 3-months), directed in-service training, directed plan of correction, discretionary termination, mandatory termination, state monitoring, temporary management, transfer of residents, and transfer of residents/closure of facility.
+CMS locations have a variety of enforcement remedies available to address a facility's noncompliance.
+These remedies include civil money penalties, denial of payment for all individuals, discretionary denial of payment for new admissions, mandatory denial of payment (new admissions 3-months), directed in-service training, directed plan of correction, discretionary termination, mandatory termination, state monitoring, temporary management, transfer of residents, and transfer of residents/closure of facility (42 CFR 488.404).
 Not all situations require the same remedies.
-The CMS location should use the enforcement remedy most appropriate in considering the level/severity of harm to the resident, the context behind the facility noncompliance, and the type of enforcement that has the best chance of the facility achieving future compliance.
+The CMS location should use the enforcement remedy most appropriate, considering the level/severity of harm to the resident, the context behind the facility's noncompliance, and the type of remedy to encourage a swift return to substantial compliance for a sustained period of time, thereby preventing future noncompliance.

 All CMS locations are required to use the following CMP Analytic Tool and Instructions (opens in a new window): (1) to choose the appropriate type of CMP to be imposed; and (2) to calculate the CMP amount, when the CMS location determines that a CMP is an appropriate remedy to impose.
-The CMS location must complete all sections of the tool that apply to the type of CMP selected.
+CMS completes all pertinent sections of the tool.
 The CMP Analytic Tool steps and instructions are also available in the CMP Analytic Tool User's Guide (PDF).
-Though remedies are usually imposed on Level 3 and Level 4 deficiencies, depending upon the circumstances, CMS locations may impose CMPs for level 2 deficiencies based on the factors listed in 42 CFR 488.404 and 488.438(f).
+Though remedies are usually imposed on Level 3 and Level 4 deficiencies, depending upon the circumstances, CMS locations may impose CMPs for Level 2 deficiencies based on the factors listed in 42 CFR 488.404 and § 488.438(f).

-Notes: Use a separate calculation for each Life Safety Code (LSC) CMP, Health Survey CMP, or any new or changed CMP within a noncompliance cycle.
-For factors that may result in an increase in the CMP (e.g., culpability, facility history of noncompliance, etc.), only calculate those factors one time for each survey.
-Apply the added dollar amounts to each CMP you impose per survey, unless otherwise instructed.
+Note: Use a separate calculation for each Life Safety Code (LSC)/Emergency Preparedness (EP), Health Survey, or any new or changed CMP within a noncompliance cycle.
+For factors that may increase the CMP (e.g., culpability, facility history of noncompliance, etc.), calculate these adjustment factors only once per noncompliance cycle.
+Apply the additional dollar amounts from these factors to a single survey within each noncompliance cycle, unless otherwise instructed.
 Always use the tool and User's Guide at this site (save in your bookmarks/favorites) for the most current version.
 Required fields are marked with an asterisk.*

 Select the Calculation Type